VladimirShestakov/merge-change/README.md

 ### `$leave`

-Leave attribute in preview objects by name (or path)
+To leave properties by name (or path).
+All other properties will be removed.

  ```js
  const result = mc(